kaulastudies/ProofSetu-Protocol/README.md

 ProofSetu Protocol is currently in the repository setup and documentation stage.

-Next planned step: build the first web MVP with proof creation, hash generation, and public verification pages.
+Next planned step: prepare the v0.3.0 release with updated documentation, screenshots, and grant-readiness notes.
 ## Screenshots

 ### Homepage